sgoldenlab/simba/docs/third_party_annot.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/third_party_annot.png" />
 </p>

+> NOTE: As of 03/2023, SimBA has a new third-party annotation-appender tool, documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/third_party_annot_new.md).
+This tool is meant to offer greater control over how to handle potential annotation inconsistencies, and conflicts with the pose-estimation data where they exist.
+It also offers standardized methods and classes for reading in data from different annotation tools and logging options.
+Unless the below tutorial has been proven to work well for you, I recommend using this [new tool](https://github.com/sgoldenlab/simba/blob/master/docs/third_party_annot_new.md).

 SimBA has an [in-built behavior annotation interface](https://github.com/sgoldenlab/simba/blob/master/docs/labelling_aggression_tutorial.md) that allow users to append experimenter-made labels to the [features extracted](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-5-extract-features) from  pose-estimation data.
 Accurate human labelling of images can be the most time-consuming part of creating reliable supervised machine learning models.
 Sometimes the experimenter  have accurate labels for a set of videos, but the labels have been generated in a third-party annotation tools.
 Some users may also prefer to use other dedicated behavior annotation tools rather than using the [annotation tool built into SimBA](https://github.com/sgoldenlab/simba/blob/master/docs/labelling_aggression_tutorial.md).

 SimBA currently supports the import of annotations created in: